apocalyptech/bl3-cli-saveedit/README.md

 provided in [COPYING.txt](COPYING.txt).

 # Changelog

+**v1.1.0** - *unreleased*
+ - Added bl3-save-import-protobuf command, to load a raw protobuf file into an existing savegame.

 **v1.0.1** - April 5, 2020
  - Some saves include Eridium as an ammo type, presumably related to the